The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: First Results

 \subsection{Individual realizations}

 Figure \ref{fig:ensemble_simulation_grid} shows an overall view of the MIP ensemble simulation.
-Four individual realizations are shown as well as the stacked ensemble.
-From left to right we show the density field at redshifts $z=5,1$ and $0$ and a zoom into the central halo in the slice.
-All realizations share the same large-scale features as expected since they evolved from the same large-scale initial fluctuations.
-Already at $z=5$ we can identify common structures between realizations like the large void at the top-left corner and the region that will collapse into the largest halo at the center of the slice.
-The small-scale fluctuations on the other hand are different in each realization.
+Four individual realizations are shown as well as the stacked ensemble at redshifts $z=5,1$ and $0$ and a zoom into the central halo in the slice.
+Already at $z=5$ we can identify common structures between realizations like the large void at the top-left corner and the overdense region that will collapse to form the largest halo at the centre of the slice.
+On the other hand, the small-scale fluctuations are clearly different between realizations.
 This becomes more evident as the simulation evolves and the fluctuations collapse into haloes with unique substructure.
-At $z=1$ it is clear that even when the LSS is roughly the same between realizations it is composed by a unique halo population.
-This effect can be seen in all environments but it is perhaps more dramatic in walls and voids where the halo density is very low and often the same region is unevenly sampled between realizations.

-All realizations produce a similar cluster at the center of the slice.
+At $z=1$ it is clear that even when the LSS is roughly the same in all realizations, it is composed by a unique halo population.
+This can be seen in all environments but it is more significant in walls and voids where the halo number density is low and often the same region of space is unevenly sampled between realizations.
+All realizations produce a similar cluster at the centre of the slice in Fig. \ref{fig:ensemble_simulation_grid}.
 However, a detailed view inside the cluster shows significant differences at small scales.
-For instance, the central cluster in the first two realizations of Figure \ref{fig:ensemble_simulation_grid} has two large subhaloes while the last two haloes have three large subhaloes.
+For instance, the central cluster in the first two realizations of Fig. \ref{fig:ensemble_simulation_grid} has two large subhaloes while the last two realizations have three large subhaloes.
 The differences at smaller scales are even larger making it impossible to identify common low-mass subhaloes between realizations.
 The halo population corresponding to these scales is effectively independent between realizations.
-Despite this, low-mass haloes trace the same large-scale structures as a result of the transfer of power from large scales to small scales via gravitational coupling.